guylangston/git-rstatus/README.md

     - [x] 16-color support
     - [ ] 256-color support
     - [ ] fast rendering (ncurses, etc)
-    - [ ] Detect non-interactive then drop colors
+    - [ ] Detect non-interactive then drop colors and dynamic rendering
-    - [ ] Render a braile-style spinner on global progress line
+    - [x] Render a braile-style spinner on global progress line
 - Git commands
     - [x] `git fetch`
     - [x] `git pull` only if behind and not dirty